 Promoting Your Event

-The Buddhist Library can assist in publicising Buddhism-related activities through various channels including:
+The Buddhist Library may be able to assist you in publicising Dharma-related activities through various channels including: (Subject to approval)

 - Details of your event on our website (For Hall Hire only)

 - Display of printed publicity material on our notice board and in information corner (Please print and send us 1 x A4 and 30 x A5 flyers)